Adult training and education can be differentiated by institution type:

 The aim of public employment is to ensure that public-sector workers perform value-creating work in line with their abilities and as many of them as possible return to the labour market.
 One of the decisive tools to boost returns is to give basic, vocational and further training.
 The successful implementation of the training programmes is supported by mentoring activities.

 Trainings related to public employment are implemented under the Economic Development and Innovation Operational Programme (GINOP-6.1.1-15-2015-00001) "Training for Low-skilled and Public-Employed Persons".
-The purpose of the priority project running between 2015-2022, is to encourage the low educated adult population with no qualification or no competence required on the labour market (especially public employees) to participate in education and training.
-Hereby, these people have an opportunity to acquire qualification, knowledge, skills and competences relevant to the labour market.
-The project is implemented by a consortium formed by the National Office of Vocational Education and Training and Adult Learning (NOVETAL), Ministry of Interior, Digitális Jólét Nonprofit Ltd. and county government offices.
+The purpose of the priority project running between 2015-2022, was to encourage the low educated adult population with no qualification or no competence required on the labour market (especially public employees) to participate in education and training.
+Hereby, these people had an opportunity to acquire qualification, knowledge, skills and competences relevant to the labour market.
+The project was implemented by a consortium formed by the National Office of Vocational Education and Training and Adult Learning (NOVETAL), Ministry of Interior, Digitális Jólét Nonprofit Ltd. and county government offices.

 The training of public employees is carried out under the professional guidance of the Ministry of Interior.
 Training specializations, training needs are assessed with the help of government offices, based on labour market needs, forecasts, shortages of occupations and recommendations of the Chambers.